May is National Foster Care Month

 The purpose of foster care is to provide a safe home

-The goal of foster care is to remove kids from unsafe or unhealthy environments and place them in a safe home while their birth family works toward reunification.
+The goal of foster care is to remove kids from unsafe or unhealthy environments and place them in a safe home while their biological family works toward reunification.

 Foster families provide a loving, family environment for the child to live in while a permanency plan is made.